Dawenkou culture: Agriculture and diet

 The warm and wet climate of the Dawenkou area was suitable for a variety of crops, though they primarily farmed millet at most sites.
 Their production of millet was quite successful and storage containers have been found that could have contained up to 2000 kg of millet, once decomposition is accounted for, have been found.
 For some of the southern Dawenkou sites, rice was a more important crop however, especially during the late Dawenkou period.
 Analysis done on human remains at Dawenkou sites in southern Shandong revealed that the diet of upper-class Dawenkou individuals consisted mainly of rice, while ordinary individuals ate primarily millet.

 The Dawenkou people successfully domesticated chicken, dogs, pigs and cattle, but no evidence of horse domestication was found.
 Pig remains are by far most abundant, accounting for about 85% of the total, and are thought to be the most important domesticated animal.
 Pig remains were also found in Dawenkou burials also highlighting their importance.
 Seafood was also an important staple of the Dawenkou diet.
 Fish and various shellfish mounds have been found in the early periods indicating that they were important food sources.
 Although these piles became less frequent in the later stages, seafood remained an important part of the diet.

 Culture

 Dawenkou's inhabitants were one of the earliest practitioners of trepanation in prehistoric China.
 A skull of a Dawenkou man dating to 3000 BC was found with severe head injuries which appeared to have been remedied by this primitive surgery.
 Alligator hide drums have also been found in Dawenkou sites.
+Recently genetic studies have shown the possibility of matrilineality in one community of the Dawenkou culture.